web-widget/shared-cache/README.md

 ### API Notes

-This package exports `createFetch` as the main API function.
-Internally, it's implemented as `createSharedCacheFetch`, but only `createFetch` is available for import:
+This package exports `createFetch` as the main and only public API function:

 ```typescript
 import { createFetch } from '@web-widget/shared-cache';